git-town/git-town/website2/src/configure.md

 # Configuration

-You can customize Git Town to your use case.
+Git Town provides a number of configuration options that allow you to customize it for your use case.

-### Enable shorter commands
+## Shorter commands

 Having to type `git town <command>` gets old.
 Git Town can install aliases for its commands that make them feel like native Git commands, i.e. allow you to run